MAP

 Our Mission

-Maryland's Health and Human Services
+Powering Access to Maryland's Health and Human Services

 Maryland Information Network was created to solve a structural need for 211, and that need continues to exist across many areas of Maryland's health and human services landscape.